Ale-JRD/Trads/content/post/index-T1.md

 We could take as many pictures as possible that could become clues until the memory of our smartphone filled up to the brim.

-「Once the specific coordinate of this dungeon has been located, the rest is only sending rescue party.」
+“Once the specific coordinate of this dungeon has been located, the rest is only sending rescue party.”

-「I see… Surely, if we expect rescue to come from outside, walking by foot isn’t impossible.」
+“I see… Surely, if we expect rescue to come from outside, walking by foot isn’t impossible.”

-「Yes.
-Much better than walking without any particular direction.」
+“Yes.
+Much better than walking without any particular direction.”

 My classmates gave a positive reaction.

 Everybody’s attitude changed 180 after I explained that we form a three-person team under the assumption to aid everyone to escape.

-「So, who’s this trio that you’re going to send out?」
+“So, who’s this trio that you’re going to send out?”

-「You’ll be in trouble if you don’t choose properly~」
+“You’ll be in trouble if you don’t choose properly~”

-「Bad politicians gain a lot of resentment you kno~w?」
+“Bad politicians gain a lot of resentment you kno~w?”

 JuryMary were right.
 The three people selected by me were important.

-「I choose these three since I see them as the most optimum choice.
-And I’ll tell you my reason and get your opinion.」
+“I choose these three since I see them as the most optimum choice.
+And I’ll tell you my reason and get your opinion.”

-「… So who is it?」
+“… So who is it?”

 Souma-kun asked with a resolute face.
 Everyone waited with bated breath for my announcement.

-「The first person is Tendou-kun.」
+“The first person is Tendou-kun.”

 Yup, no one raised a ruckus.

-No one dared to look at Tendou-kun or said 「Unfa~ir!」.
+No one dared to look at Tendou-kun or said “Unfa~ir!”.

-「The biggest reason I choose Tendou-kun is his combat prowess.
-There is no guarantee that Astria Kingdom is safe.」
+“The biggest reason I choose Tendou-kun is his combat prowess.
+There is no guarantee that Astria Kingdom is safe.”

 It wasn’t just in the dungeon, we had to constantly raise our vigilance even around the human society that we were unfamiliar with.